fvilmos/color_filterer/README.md

 or
 python ./color_filterer.py 0
 ```
-First command line argumet defines the camera ID to use.
-By default, ID is zero, corresponds to the web cam connected to USB
+The first command-line argument defines the camera ID to use.
+By default, ID is zero, corresponds to the webcam connected to USB

 ## Output / Gui
 Use "q" from the keyboard to exit from application.